About Disputes

 The issuer performs a preliminary evaluation of the case and then takes one of these steps:

 - If the issuer determines that the dispute is not valid based on the evidence, it will reject the dispute and send the cardholder the appropriate communication.
+For example, if a transaction was authenticated with 3-D Secure, the issuer or cardholder cannot dispute the transaction as fraudulent.

 - If the dispute is either determined to be valid or the issuer needs additional information, and there are chargeback rights per the card network rules, the issuer may use the chargeback process as a part of its investigation.